Ornate hawk-eagle: Dietary habits

-Larger primates, those averaging over 2 kg, are on occasion vulnerable to predation by ornate hawk-eagles including white-faced sakis (Pithecia pithecia), Guatemalan black howler (Alouatta pigra) (certainly only juveniles of this very large howler monkey) and some species of capuchin monkey.Treves, A., Drescher, A., & Ingrisano, N. (2001).
-Vigilance and aggregation in black howler monkeys (Alouatta pigra).
-Behavioral Ecology and Sociobiology, 50(1), 90-95.Janson, C., Baldovino, M. C., & Di Bitetti, M. (2012).
-The group life cycle and demography of brown capuchin monkeys (Cebus [apella] nigritus) in Iguazú National Park, Argentina.
-In Long-term field studies of primates (pp. 185-212).
-Springer, Berlin, Heidelberg.
-Due to the range of predators that they attract given their relatively smaller size, monkeys in the neotropics are highly wary and have well-developed anti-predator defenses, especially a variety of alarm calls, grouping techniques, great arboreal agility and aggressive defensive attacks by top males, all of which make monkeys more difficult to attack than more solitary, terrestrial and/or slower-moving mammal prey of similar size.Ferrari, S. F., & Ferrari, M. A. L. (1990).
-Predator avoidance behaviour in the buffy-headed marmoset, Callithrix flaviceps.
-Primates, 31(3), 323-338.Wheeler, B. C. (2010).
-Production and perception of situationally variable alarm calls in wild tufted capuchin monkeys (Cebus apella nigritus).
-Behavioral ecology and sociobiology, 64(6), 989-1000.
+Larger primates, those averaging over 2 kg, are on occasion vulnerable to predation by ornate hawk-eagles including white-faced sakis (Pithecia pithecia), Guatemalan black howler (Alouatta pigra) (certainly only juveniles of this very large howler monkey) and some species of capuchin monkey.
+Due to the range of predators that they attract given their relatively smaller size, monkeys in the neotropics are highly wary and have well-developed anti-predator defenses, especially a variety of alarm calls, grouping techniques, great arboreal agility and aggressive defensive attacks by top males, all of which make monkeys more difficult to attack than more solitary, terrestrial and/or slower-moving mammal prey of similar size.
 Relatively few mammalian prey are taken outside of rodents, procyonids and monkeys, but ornate hawk-eagles are also known to take Jamaican fruit bats (Artibeus jamaicensis), other leaf-nosed bats, a few species of opossum, silky anteaters (Cyclopes didactylus) and even apparently bush dogs (Speothos venaticus).
 One reported instance of scavenging on carrion has been reported for this hawk-eagle, on the carcass of a domestic cow (Bos primigenius taurus).
 Apart from mammals and birds, only rarely does the ornate hawk-eagle seem to hunt reptiles (i.e., lizards and unidentified snakes).
 While in many dietary studies no reptiles were known to be taken, in the Manaus area of Brazil reptiles made up nearly 4.1% of the diet.